Policy on Policies - 216.1

 |Effective Date: November 10, 2009|

-UALR Policies and Procedures do not replace any Board policies, Federal, or State regulations.
+UALR Policies and Procedures do not replace any board policies, or federal or state regulations.
 They are instituted to expand upon what is already in place or cover campus regulations that are not covered in Board policies or state and federal law.

 Academic policies are the purview primarily of the faculty and are reflected in the faculty handbook, the student handbook, and graduate and undergraduate catalogs.